-With inputs from the 3 stakeholder groups, we have put together the Traits of MFPS Students which delineate the distinctive attributes of our students who complete 6 years of education at MFPS.
+The Traits of MFPS Students delineate the distinctive attributes we want our students to be endowed with.
 The Traits support our vision of our students who are “Exemplary Citizens of Tomorrow”.
 They help us and our students understand what it means to live up to the vision of the school.

 These traits are summarised into 2 main domains of the Empowered Learners and Empathetic Leaders.